ManticoreGamesInc/platform-documentation/src/faq.md

 >**What language are scripts written in?
 Do you plan to support other languages in the future?**

-> We use [Lua](tutorials/gameplay/lua_reference.md) and there currentely no plans to add to that.
+> We use [Lua](tutorials/gameplay/lua_reference.md) and there currently no plans to add to that.
 We really love Lua and think it's a perfect fit for this project.

 >**Does the Lua scripting system support use of external editors?**